adobe/probot-serverless-openwhisk/README.md

 # Serverless Probot on Openwhisk
-> A wrapper to run a GitHub App built with [Probot](https://probot.github.io) as OpenWhisk action.
+> A wrapper to run a GitHub App built with [Probot](https://probot.github.io) as an OpenWhisk action.

 Running a Probot app in OpenWhisk might be a bit challenging as the action invocation params need to be translated into a probot event.
 This package offers an easy wrapper to turn an existing